thunlp/stuffed-mamba/README.md

 For running HGRN-2, you also need to install FlashLinearAttention from: https://github.com/sustcsonglin/flash-linear-attention.

+### Models & Data

+To perform the analysis experiments, you also need the model checkpoints, which are downloaded from their respective official repositories.
+For instance, for Mamba-2, download the official checkpoints from <https://huggingface.co/state-spaces>.
+Of course, you also need the respective tokenizers.
+Then, you need to specify the paths to the checkpoints and tokenizers through command-line arguments (see the README in the subdirectories for more details).

+For evaluating on synthetic data (such as passkey retrieval and the "newlines" prompt), you don't need to download any data.
+For training and evaluation on real data (such as RedPajama and SlimPajama), you need to download from the official sources, and specify the path through command-line arguments.

 ## TODOs

 - The checkpoints of Mamba-2 trained on longer sequences will be released soon.